Thyroid cancer: Prognosis

+Mitogen-activated protein kinase (MAPK) variants are the most common genetic variants seen in thyroid cancer.
+The BRAF 600E genetic variant is seen in 60% of papillary thyroid cancers.
+It is associated with increased risks of cervical lymph node metastasis, blunted response to radioactive iodine, and increased rates of local recurrence.
+RasGTPase mutations are seen in 13% of papillary and 25-50% of follicular cancers and are associated with increased risk of vascular invasion and higher response to radioactive iodine.

 Prognosis is better in younger people than older ones.

 Prognosis depends mainly on the type of cancer and cancer stage.

 Epidemiology

 Thyroid cancer, in 2010, resulted in 36,000 deaths globally up from 24,000 in 1990.
 Obesity may be associated with a higher incidence of thyroid cancer, but this relationship remains the subject of much debate.

 Thyroid cancer accounts for less than 1% of cancer cases and deaths in the UK.
 Around 2,700 people were diagnosed with thyroid cancer in the UK in 2011, and around 370 people died from the disease in 2012.

 However, in South Korea, thyroid cancer was the 5th most prevalent cancer, which accounted for 7.7% of new cancer cases in 2020.

+The incidence of thyroid cancer in the United States increased by 313% from a 1974-1977 incidence of 4.6 cases per 100,000 people to 14.4 cases per 100,000 people in 2010-13.
+This increase is thought to be due to more widespread use of head and neck imaging (which may incidentally detect thyroid masses) as well as increased use of fine needle aspiration biopsies.